CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (v) A statement that any action brought against the attorney by the Pennsylvania Lawyers Fund for Client Security for the recovery of monies paid by the Fund as a result of claims against the attorney may be brought in the Court of Common Pleas of Allegheny, Dauphin or Philadelphia County.

-(vi) Such other information as the Administrative Office may from time to time direct.
+(vii) Such other information as the Board may from time to time direct.

 Source